ibm-cloud-docs/pattern-zerto-dr-vcf/compute-design.md

 4. Configure Zerto ZVM and deploy VRAs by using the IP addresses attached to the VLAN interfaces.

 ### Disaster recovery site compute sizing
-{: #sizing}
+{: #disaster-recovery-compute-sizing}

  Ensure adequate bare metal ESXi hosts are provisioned in the recovery location to support replicas of critical workloads in case of a disaster.

 Minimize costs by running sacrificial dev/test workloads in the recovery site, which can be powered off during a disaster recovery event.
-Offloading workloads to the recovery site also reduces the number or size of ESXi hosts needed on the production site.
+Offloading workloads to the recovery site also reduces ESXi host quanity or size on the production site.